The clocks may have gone back last month, but we all know the milestone that truly marks the beginning of winter is Bonfire Night.

 Naturally it’s the latter that really interests us, so we’ve put together our list of the ultimate tasty Bonfire party staples to make your night go with a real bang…

 It’s literally pumpkin season, so take advantage of this year’s crop by indulging in some tasty, warming soup.
 Biona Spiced Pumpkin Soup contains turmeric and nutmeg – perfect for chilly winter nights.
 As well as being organic, it’s also vegan, dairy, nut and gluten free and contains no palm oil – a real crowd pleaser.

-If spice is what tickles your taste buds, you’ll want to incorporate these Morrisons Fiery Chilli Sausages into your Bonfire Night menu.
-Made with the best British pork, the real selling point here is the heat – these bangers are seasoned with 3 of the world’s hottest chillies, Naga Ghost, Trinidad Scorpion and Carolina Reaper.
+If spice is what tickles your taste buds, you’ll want to incorporate some Chilli Sausages into your Bonfire Night menu.
+Find some made with the best British pork, tand season with chilli spices before cooking to add that extra kick.
 Though not for the faint hearted, paired with freshly baked crusty rolls, they make for seriously mouth-watering hot dogs.

 Fire Baked Potatoes